-This class is to consist of four dairy animals, from a 4-H group or FFA chapter.
+This class is to consist of four dairy animals, from a club.

 Animals are required to be exhibited by at least three different exhibitors.

 Exhibits may be of different breeds and either purebred or grade.

 Only one entry is permitted from each group or chapter.
 No pre-entry needed.
 Club herdsman must give club or chapter name to ring officials.